hamzberg/cc-site/content/p5js-vector-sketches/raindrops.md

     endShape(CLOSE);
 }
 ```
+The full script for this sketch can be found on [Github](https://github.com/hamzberg/cc-site).

 ## Thoughts

-Wanted to play with bezier curves.
-There's a weird vertex that isn't visible on every raindrop that causes a line to appear on the axidraw, but it looks cool.
+I wanted to play with bezier curves.
+There's a weird vertex that isn't visible on every raindrop but causes a line to appear on the axidraw.
+Still looks cool.